- My Story

 Look into my resume and get to know me

 I was born with a dairy allergy (gluten too), only I didn’t know it until I was 30 when my body started to fall apart and I was diagnosed with Hashimoto’s Thyroiditis.
 What I didn’t realize at the time, was that Hashimoto’s was actually my second autoimmune condition.
-I had actually developed Lichen Sclerosus around the age of 12 (that’s the earliest I remember symptoms), a rare and very nasty autoimmune condition that affects the skin of the vulva.
+I had actually developed Lichen Sclerosus around the age of 12 (that’s the earliest I remember symptoms), a rare and very nasty condition where the immune system attacks genatalia.

 The standard of care for vulvar cancer that has not yet metastasized is to surgically remove it.
 Often, the area is also ‘sanitized’ with radiation therapy and a low dose of chemotherapy is given to aid the radiation therapy.